PolymerSearch/apidocs/source/includes/boards.md

 # Board

-With boards API you can create blocks and data segments and share them with the world instead of exposing the complete Polymer site.
-Embed in your site a manually selected block for your data, or let our powerful AI determine what are the best blocks for your data.
+The Boards API allows you to create and share specific blocks and data segments without exposing your entire Polymer site.
+You can embed a manually selected block on your site, or leverage our powerful AI to automatically identify and present the most relevant blocks for your data.

 ## Create Board